openwisp/openwisp-utils/docs/user/settings.rst

 When enabled, you can view the available documentation using the Swagger endpoint at ``/api/v1/docs/``.

-You also need to add the following url to your project urls.py:
+You also need to add the following URL to your project ``urls.py``:

 .. code-block:: python